NAUMathStat/seminars/acgtSpring2016.md

 Note that talks are listed in reverse chronological order.

+### What are the Praeger-Xu graphs, Why are they hated and feared, and What problems about them *can* be solved? ###

+**Dates:** 3/22, 3/29

+**Speaker:** Steve Wilson (NAU-Emeritus)

+**Abstract:** We study symmetry, in nature, in art, in continuous and discrete objects,  because things which have a lot of symmetry are pretty.
+The more symmetry they have, the prettier they are.
+Mostly.
+We will describe a family of graphs, discovered (or created) by Cheryl Praeger and Ming-Yao Xu in 1989, which, because of 'local' symmetries, have absurdly large symmetry groups.
+They have so much symmetry that computer work is helpless for determining most of their properties.
+We will describe certain properties which *can* be extracted from the tangle.
+With care.

 ### Exploration of leading coefficients of Kazhdan-Lusztig polynomials over type affine $C$ Coxeter groups ###

 **Dates:** 2/23, 3/1, 3/8